joinpursuit/8-0-technical-curriculum/00-launch-week/lesson-notes/readme.md

 - Copy and paste the code above into the Repl.it and then hit the Run button.
 Was your guess correct?
 If not, what did you miss?

-> Your instructor will bring you back to the classroom in just a bit. _Do not close_ the tab open to the Repl.it you were just working on.
+> Your instructor will bring you back to the classroom in just a bit. _Do not close_ the tab open to the repl you were just working on.
 >
 > In the meantime, get to know each other!
 You could ask each other the following questions while you wait:
 >